auth0/lock/README.md

 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]

 [Auth0](https://auth0.com) Lock Passwordless is a professional looking dialog that allows users to log in by receiving a one-time password via email or text message.
+It also supports social providers.

 ## Playground